NCH-Motion-Laboratory/gaitbase/README.md

 ## Installation

 The installation is easiest using conda.
 Clone this repository, change directory to the repository root and run `conda env create`.
 This should create a conda environment called `gaitbase` with the necessary dependencies.
-Next, activate the environment and install the package itself by running `pip install .` in the repository root.
-If you want to install in development mode, use `pip install -e .` instead.
+Activate the environment and run `gaitbase` to start the program.
 On Windows, you can create a desktop shortcut by running `gaitbase_make_shortcut` in the activated environment.

+If you want to install in development mode (so that the package is actually run from the local repository clone), install as above, then run `pip uninstall gaitbase` followed by `pip install -e .` (in the repository root).

 ## The ROM modality